Skip to main content

 3 mentions Positive Neutral Negative

-The game is well-optimized, running smoothly during gameplay and streaming on platforms like Twitch and YouTube.
-Players appreciate the thoughtful design, indicating that significant effort was invested in its development.
+The game is well-optimized, running smoothly even during streaming sessions on platforms like Twitch and YouTube.
+Its performance is stable, reflecting the careful design and attention to detail put into its development.

-• “Certain NPCs will challenge you to sort of a battle, where you have a certain amount of time to answer all the exercises and are graded depending on your performance.”
+• “Certain NPCs will challenge you to a battle where you have a certain amount of time to answer all the exercises and are graded depending on your performance.”

 • grinding